lucasmori/lucasmori/README.md

 ### What I am working

-- Working as Software Engineer at [IBM](https://www.ibm.com/).
+- Working as Software Engineer.

 ### What I am studying

-- Algorithms & Data Structures.
+- AWS.

 ### Technologies